mikf/gallery-dl/docs/options.md

     -d, --destination PATH      Target location for file downloads -D, --directory PATH        Exact location for file downloads --restrict-filenames VALUE  Replace restricted filename characters with underscores.
-One of 'windows', 'unix', 'ascii',
+One of 'windows', 'windows+',
-                                'ascii+', or a custom set of characters --windows-filenames         Force filenames to be Windows-compatible
+                                'unix', 'ascii', 'ascii+', or a custom set of characters
+    --windows-filenames         Force filenames to be Windows-compatible
     -X, --extractors PATH       Load external extractors from PATH --clear-cache MODULE        Delete cached login sessions, cookies, etc. for